-(a) "Appellate Court Clerk" is the clerk of appellate courts of Tennessee.

-(b) "Appellate Court Mediation" is any mediation conducted pursuant to this Rule.

-(c) "Appellate Mediation Administrator " or "Administrator" is a duly licensed Tennessee attorney in good standing with the Board of Professional Responsibility, chosen by the Tennessee Supreme Court to serve at will to administer the Appellate Court Mediation program pursuant to this Rule 48.

-(d) "Appellate Mediation Office" is the office managed by the Appellate Mediation Administrator and is to be administered separately from the Appellate Court Clerk's office.

-(e) "Appellate Mediator" is any mediator who is an active listed Supreme Court Rule 31 general civil mediator for civil cases or family mediator for domestic relations cases who has met the requirements for approval as an appellate mediator.
+- (a) "Appellate Court Clerk" is the clerk of appellate courts of Tennessee. - (b) "Appellate Court Mediation" is any mediation conducted pursuant to this Rule. - (c) "Appellate Mediation Administrator" or "Administrator" is a duly licensed Tennessee attorney in good standing with the Board of Professional Responsibility, chosen by the Tennessee Supreme Court to serve at will to administer the Appellate Court Mediation program pursuant to this Rule. - (d) "Appellate Mediation Office" is the office managed by the Appellate Mediation Administrator and is to be administered separately from the Appellate Court Clerk's office. - (e) "Appellate Mediator" is any mediator who is an active listed Tennessee Supreme Court Rule 31 general civil mediator for civil cases or family mediator for domestic relations cases who has met the requirements for approval as an appellate mediator pursuant to Section 7(a) of this Rule. - (f) "Trial Court Clerk" is a circuit court clerk, clerk and master, or clerk of a civil court of record within the Tennessee state court system.

-(f) "Motions Judge" is a judge designated by the Tennessee Supreme Court as a "Senior Judge" pursuant to Tenn.
-Code Ann. § 17-2-301, et seq. and assigned by the

-Tennessee Supreme Court to conduct hearings regarding appellate mediation cases.
-No proceeding before the Motions Judge shall be disclosed to any member of the Court of Appeals panel hearing the case unless otherwise required for proper administration of the appeal.

-(g) "Trial Court Clerk" is a circuit court clerk, clerk and master, or clerk of a civil court of record within the Tennessee state court system.

 SECTION 3.
-SUBMISSION OF PAPERS AND COMPUTATION OF TIME
+SUBMISSION OF DOCUMENTS AND COMPUTATION OF TIME

-(a) Papers required or permitted to be submitted to the Administrator shall be submitted to the Appellate Mediation Office.
-Submission shall not be timely unless the papers are received by the Appellate Mediation Office within the time fixed for submission or mailed to the Appellate Mediation Office by certified return receipt mail within the time fixed for submission.
-Submission will also be timely if placed with a commercial delivery service, having computer tracking capacity, within the time for submission.

-(b) In computing any time period prescribed or permitted by this rule, the date of the act, event or default after which the designated period of time begins to run shall not be included.
-The last day of the period so computed shall be included unless it is a Saturday, a Sunday, or a legal holiday, or, when the act to be done is the submission of a paper in the Appellate Mediation Office, a day on which weather or other conditions have made the Appellate Mediation Office inaccessible, in which event the period runs until the next day which is not one of the aforementioned days.
-When the period of time prescribed or allowed is less than seven (7) days, intermediate Saturdays, Sundays and legal holidays shall be excluded from the computation.
+- (a) Documents required or permitted to be submitted to the Administrator shall be submitted to the Appellate Mediation Office.
+Submission shall not be timely unless the documents are received by the Appellate Mediation Office within the time fixed for submission. - (b) In computing any time period prescribed or permitted by this rule, the date of the act, event or default after which the designated period of time begins to run shall not be included.
+The last day of the period so computed shall be included unless it is a Saturday, a Sunday, a legal holiday, or, when the act to be done is the submission of a paper in the Appellate Mediation Office, a day on which weather or other conditions have made the Appellate Mediation Office inaccessible, in which event the period runs until the next day which is not one of the aforementioned days.
+When the period of time prescribed or allowed is less than seven (7) days, intermediate Saturdays, Sundays, and legal holidays shall be excluded from the computation.